 In addition, Andrés has experience in administrative litigation, representing clients before administrative authorities in a range of matters and proceedings related to public bids and compliance agreements involving federal and local laws.

 Andrés has written articles for a number of tax law publications.
-He also participates in pro bono activities, including the Firm's Laredo Project that assists women with claims for immigration relief.
+He also participates in pro bono activities, including the Firm's Border Project that assists women with claims for immigration relief.

 - Vienna University of Economics and Business (LL.M. in International Tax Law 2012); Universidad Panamericana (Specialty in Tax Law 2010); Universidad Iberoamericana (J.D.
 2008)